SasidharKosuri/msme-credit-recommendation-logistic-regression/description.md

  > Without w₀ → model is forced to pass through the origin.
  > With w₀ → model can fit real-world data.<br>

+### Understanding z
-> Here, z is the z-score; i.e a raw score before applying the sigmoid function.
+ - Here, z is the z-score; i.e a raw score before applying the sigmoid function.
-> The sigmoid then converts z into a probability (0–1).
+ - The sigmoid then converts z into a probability (0–1).

 Suppose a row of features (after normalization + bias) looks like:<br>